Momentum-Team-15/django-freeshelf-pair-version-Al-Jarah/README.md

 ### Goal 1: User model, registration and login

 Your first goal is adding a `User` model using one of the four stratgeies from the [Simple is Better Than Complex article](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html) and adding registration and login to your application using `django-registration-redux`. *Remember to do this first before running any migrations*.

 If a user is not logged in, they should see the log in page (a form to log in).

+### Start here
 The user should be able to click on links to log in or register, and to log out if they are logged in.

 ### Goal 2: resources